AndreyAD1/helsinki-guide/README.md

 1. Translate the dataset into English and Russian. *(pending)* ⏳
 2. Create a Telegram bot to deliver this dataset to bot users. ✅
 3. Allow a user to configurate his preferences.
 (TO DO) 🏡
-4. Allow a user to search per location.
+4. Allow a user to search buildings per location.
 (TO DO) 🏡
 5. ...

 ## Getting Started